infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 ---

 # INTRODUCTION

-[^6]
-The child safety principles in a childcare institution are based on the following principles
+The child safety principles in a childcare institution are based on the following principles. [^6]
 - recognition of best interests of the child
 - respect for dignity, liberty and freedom
 - respect for agency and active participation of the child